aeon-toolkit/aeon/docs/getting_started.md

 The estimators in the `classification`,
-`regression` and `clustering` modules learn from collections of time series (they inherit from the class `BaseSeriesEstimator`).
+`regression` and `clustering` modules learn from collections of time series (they inherit from the class `BaseCollectionEstimator`).
 Collections of time series will often be accompanied by an array of target variables for supervised learning.